 White collar crimes refer to a spectrum of potential charges.
-Some of the most common ones attorney Manley handles include:
+Some of the most common ones our firm handles include:

-Attorney Manley also handles many other white collar crimes in Michigan.
+We also handle many other white collar crimes in Michigan.
 The government has a great deal of power and money to prosecute such cases.
 If you are under investigation or charged, talk to our law firm.
 We understand how frightening the prospect of a conviction can be on anyone.
-Let Michael P. Manley put his extensive trial experience to work for you to mount a vigorous defense on your behalf.
+Let Manley & Manley put their extensive trial experience to work for you to mount a vigorous defense on your behalf.

 <Return to Top>